Fenced Frame

 A destination event is either a destination enum event, a destination URL event, or a automatic beacon event.

-In order to send a beacon with a reporting destination info destination info and a destination event event, run these steps:
+In order to send a beacon with a reporting destination info destination info, a destination event event, an origin request initiator, and a referrer policy initiator referrer policy run these steps:

 1. Let destination url be an empty string.